UNIS contact person: Kim Senger

 Upon completing the course, the students should be capable of:

 - understanding the main features of the Svalbard and Barents sea geology in a CCS perspective

 - evaluating the reservoir-seal system from regional and local maps and field observations

 - calculating the storage capacity based on geophysical information and surface maps.

 Upon completing the course, the students will have learned:

-The course extends over two weeks and is run in combination with AG-349.
+The course extends over 2,5 weeks and is run in combination with AG-349.

-How to use maps and Petrel to assess CO2 storage capacity
+- how to use geophysical information and maps to assess CO2 storage capacity.

-Computer exercises using Petrel to assess storage capacity of selected reservoir-seal systems.
+- analysing geophysical data and maps using printouts and/or computer exercises using Petrel to assess storage capacity of selected reservoir-seal systems

-Students will work in groups to solve specific topics to be decided on, and each student will build on this for their individual final reports.
+- Students will work in groups to solve specific topics to be decided, and each student will build on this in their individual final reports.